thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/index.md

 ---
+collection: Harrypedia
-title: "Hogwarts"
+title: Hogwarts
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 On a side note, "[Hogwarts Education, a Britpicking Guide][rtHEBG1]" has lots of